Last updated on October 27th, 2023 at 14:38

 Espresso beans and coffee beans in general are safe to eat.
 Even though they are safe for consumption, you should be careful not to eat them in excess and cause yourself to suffer from the jitters of excess effects of too much caffeine or caffeine toxicity.

 The benefits of coffee beans, including eating them, are the energy boost as well as the positive effects of the nutrients and antioxidants.
-Be aware of excess coffee consumption, includes eating coffee beans as well as drinking coffee.
+Be aware of excess coffee consumption, which includes eating coffee beans as well as drinking coffee.

 Are There Any Benefits To Eating Espresso Beans?